JaCzekanski/Avocado/README.md

 - **Q** - toggle full VRAM preview
 - **R** - dump RAM and SPU RAM to file

-Avocado maps any Xbox360 like controller to Playstation Controller.
-Keyboard also can be used (see Options->Controller to modify keymap).
+Avocado maps any Xbox360-like controller to the Playstation Controller.
+A keyboard can also be used (modify the keymap under Options->Controller).

 ## Build